The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/4-intro-to-express.md

 ## Express

+In the last lesson, we learned how to build a server using the built-in `node:http` module.
+While we are able to build a working server this way, there are aspects using it that can feel clunky such as:
+* Separating query parameters from paths
+* Writing headers
+* Routing

-To build our HTTP server application, we will use Express.
-Express is the most popular Node framework for building HTTP server applications.
+**Express** is a framework package that makes these things much easier.
+It is the most popular Node framework for building HTTP server applications.

 To use express, we start by installing it as a dependency: